Open Knowledge Format (OKF): What It Is and How to Adopt It

 - Progressive context loading.
 An agent can read an

 index.md, select a concept, then follow links.
-It does not need the entire wiki in its context window.
+It does not need the entire wiki in its context window. - Queryable trust and freshness.
+Consumers can distinguish unverified content from human-reviewed content and warn when a concept has passed its

 The business case is strongest when multiple agents or systems need the same curated context, knowledge changes often, and lock-in or auditability matters.
 If you have one static FAQ and one chatbot, a normal documentation site plus good search may be enough.